porygon-tech/ECO/README.md

 1. Trait-dependent sexual preference, which for this case should make similar phenotypes mutually attractive.
 2. Trait-dependent intraspecific competition, which depends on the phenotype probability density function (PDF).
 E.g. resource extinction: fish size determines its prey, so if there are too many of similar sizes, they will have to strive harder to survive

-As a stochastic process, population may converge to different attractors given by the environmental fitness function.
-Disruptive-selection bound forces make it possible to converge to multiple attractors as seen in the pictures (as shown in the first one, this is still not always possible).
+As a stochastic and dynamical process, population may converge to different attractors that are determined by the environmental fitness function.
+'Disrupting' forces make it possible to converge to multiple attractors as seen in the pictures (as shown in the first one, this is still not always possible).

 ![A](gallery/disrupt_fail.png "A")
 ![B](gallery/disrupt_succ.png "B")